chrismo80/Is/Docs/Is.md

 Mark a custom assertions class with this attribute to enable proper code line detection.
 ## Is.Core.FailureObservers
 #### <u>JsonObserver</u>
-`IFailureObserver` that writes all failures into one FailureReport JOSN file.
+`IFailureObserver` that writes all failures into one FailureReport JSON file.
 #### <u>MarkDownObserver</u>
 `IFailureObserver` that writes all failures into one FailureReport mark-down file.
 ## Is.Core.Interfaces